-A Chinese construction worker from China received what is believed by many to be the biggest personal injury settlement for one person in Queens County Supreme Court.
+In the Queens County Supreme Court, a Chinese construction worker received what is believed by many to be the largest personal injury settlement for a single individual.

-The Queens Supreme Court jury unanimously granted a Chinese construction worker with a $62 million settlement for injuries sustained while working at a construction site.
+A jury in the Queens Supreme Court awarded a Chinese construction worker $62 million in compensation for injuries sustained on the job.

-The construction worker, who was 26 years old, was afflicted with a brain injury that was traumatic along with other injuries when he fell from an overhang in the Bronx region.
+The 26-year-old construction worker sustained a traumatic brain injury in addition to other injuries when he fell from an overhang in the Bronx.

-Following the incident the victim brought a suit against the construction company since the business failed to provide him with the proper safety equipment while building the roofing.
+As a result of the incident, the victim filed a lawsuit against the construction company for failing to provide him with the necessary safety equipment while he was building the roof.

-In the trial, evidence from the worker’s CT scans and MRIs following the accident were used to determine the severity of the injuries sustained by the man.
-Additionally there were 20 witnesses testify for him that the company did not provide adequate safety equipment.
+In the trial, CT scans and MRIs performed on the injured worker after the accident were used to determine the extent of his injuries.
+In addition, twenty witnesses testified on his behalf that the company did not provide sufficient safety equipment.

-The jury unanimously found the firm responsible for injuries to the construction worker.
+The jury unanimously found the company responsible for the construction worker’s injuries.

-The jury concluded that the company was in violation of New York Labor Law by not providing workers with the safety equipment required.
-Additionally, the company was also found guilty of negligent conduct and the reduction of its the scope of its responsibility.
+The jury determined that the company violated the New York Labor Law by failing to provide workers with the necessary safety equipment.
+In addition, the company was found to have been negligent and to have minimised its responsibility.

-The jury handed the man $62 million, with $20 million was allocated for his past suffering and pain and $42 million was accounted for the future pain and suffering.
+The jury awarded the man $62 million, $20 million for past suffering and $42 million for future suffering.

-Furthermore, he also got an additional $60,000 to cover his prior medical bills.
-The jury did award the plaintiff an additional $7 million than the plaintiff was seeking at trial.
+In addition, he received an additional $60,000 to cover his prior medical expenses.
+The jury awarded the plaintiff $7 million more than he had asked for during trial.

-Working on roofs can be one of the most dangerous jobs at a construction site.
+Roofing work can be one of the most hazardous occupations on a construction site.

-Therefore, it is important that the construction company responsible for the site takes all proper precautions and provides you with the necessary safety gear to perform jobs on a roof.
+Therefore, it is crucial that the construction company in charge of the site takes all necessary safety precautions and provides you with the necessary safety equipment to work on the roof.

-For example, during residential roof construction, the Occupational Safety and Health Administration recommends employers use some of the following measures to reduce the injuries.
+For instance, the Occupational Safety and Health Administration recommends the following measures to reduce injuries during residential roof construction.

-- Install safety net systems to prevent contact with the surface or other structures
+- Install safety net systems to prevent surface or other structure contact.

-- When performing roof sheathing jobs, use a personal fall arrest system
+- Utilize a personal fall arrest system when installing roof sheathing.

-Develop a written plan to protect workers from falls and to educate workers on the proper use of fall protection methods.
+- Create a written plan to prevent worker falls and instruct them in the proper use of fall protection.